 A New York shopping guide

 It’s no secret that shopping in Manhattan is a favorite pastime for both New Yorkers and tourists.
 With countless boutiques and several big department store chains throughout the city, this chic island is a fashionista’s paradise.
-Up for a day (or week) of shopping?
-Here are the highlights.
+Up for a day (or week) of shopping in New York City?
+Here are the highlights so you can shop by neighborhood.
 Just remember to bring your credit cards.

 Shop in FiDi